spinalcordtoolbox/PAM50-normalized-metrics/README.md

 # PAM50 normalized metrics

-This repository contains CSV files of spinal cord morphometric measures in the PAM50 anatomical dimensions computed from 203 healthy adult volunteers.
+This repository contains morphometric measures in the [PAM50](https://pubmed.ncbi.nlm.nih.gov/29061527/) anatomical dimensions computed from 203 healthy adult volunteers.

+ - `spinal_cord` directory - CSV files of spinal cord morphometric measures

 👉 Please cite this work if you use it or if you are inspired by it: